ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 When the text area has focus:

-* Shortcut A to Annotate selected text
+* Shortcut A. Press a to Annotate selected text

-* Shortcut M to memo a code.
+* Shortcut M. Press m to memo a code.
 (Must click over a coded text segment)

-* Shortcut O to cycle through overlapping codes in situ.
+* Shortcut O. Press o to cycle through overlapping codes in situ.
 (Must click over an overlapping codes segment - denoted with an overline).

-* Shortcut Q to Quick code with the most recent code.
+* Shortcut Q. Press q to Quick code with the most recent code.
 (Must have a text selection)

-* Shortcut R to select Recent codes.
+* Shortcut R. Press R to select Recent codes.
 (Must have a text selection)

 ## Audio Video segments